 Water softeners are your best weapon against limescale.
-The best water softening systems are so effective that they can eliminate hardness minerals from your water, providing soft water benefits throughout your home.
+The most capable water softening systems eliminate hardness minerals, providing soft water benefits throughout your home.

 Don’t yet have a water softener?
 Read our reviews of the best softening systems out right now!

 Table of Contents

 📌 Key Takeaways:

 - Important maintenance tasks for a water softener include topping up the salt levels, cleaning the salt tank, replacing the pre-filter, cleaning the water softener’s resin beads, cleaning the venturi valve, and exercising the bypass valve.

 - Water softener maintenance is essential to allow the softener to effectively soften your water in the long run.

 - The cost of water softener maintenance is $0-$75 per year, depending on the extent of the maintenance required.

 ✅ Water Softener Maintenance Checklist